ElazarK/content-docs/playbooks/Exchange_2016_Search_and_Delete.md

-Run a compliance search in Exchange Server 2016, and delete the results.
+Runs a compliance search in Exchange Server 2016, and delete the results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.